Skip to main content

 Hyunok Choi, PhD, MPH

-Associate Professor, Department of Community and Population Health; Director, Children’s Environmental Precision Health Institute
+Associate Professor, Department of Population Health; Director, Children’s Environmental Precision Health Institute

 hyc219@lehigh.edu